My children called it the “last hurrah before school starts”, the marketing department at Kings Dominion calls it BBQ and Brew.

 Seriously?
 Who were we to argue with dessert!?

 William is a tween.
 He thinks he is awesome sauce.
-He just goes on and on about his strength, his brain power, his strength.
+He just goes on and on about his strength, brain power, and strength.
 So?
 I called him out on it.

 So?
-Our choices were he could go up against one of us, or the girl who was running the game.
+Our choices were he could go up against one of us, or the girl running the game.
 She was small.
 He felt overly confident.